The Wood That Ages Like Fine Wine: Meet Cherry

-Classic American Cherry
+Classic American beauty—forever in style.

-Classic American Cherry - From the Early American Federal period through today, Classic American Cherry has graced the most elite homes with its impressive beauty bringing elegance and inviting warmth to any setting.
+From the Early American Federal period through today, Classic American Cherry has graced the most elite homes with its impressive beauty bringing elegance and inviting warmth to any setting.
 The truly enchanting rose hues deepen over time becoming stunningly rich in color and unmatched in beauty.

 Color - Light warm rose tones with just a hint of brown aging to a deeper rose/cinnamon.
 The Natural Grade adds subdued dark mineral streaks with cream colored sapwood.
 A minimum to moderate amount of sapwood is included in the Distressed Grade.